 Snail Vine Plant Care

+Snail vine plants grow well in full or partial sun.
+However, full sun in a warm growing zone might dehydrate, so pay attention to potential wilting or drying.
 If you're perennializing your snail vine, choose a spot that gets between three and four hours of direct sun, preferably in the morning.
 Dappled shade is a good option too.

 Temperature and Humidity

-If growing as a perennial, the snail vine likes regular trimming to get rid of dead foliage and scraggly vines.
+If growing as a perennial, the snail vine plant benefits from regular pruning to eliminate dead foliage and scraggly vines.
+You can trim your snail vine all season to help control vigorous growth.
 Trim back to the new wood in the spring, keeping a few strong vines viable until it starts producing new growth.

 Propagating Snail Vine Plants